catebros/Acepta-el-reto/README.md

 # Acepta-el-reto-
-Solutions for programming exercises from 'Acepta el reto!' for competitive programming and computer science olympiads preparation
+C++ solutions for programming exercises from 'Acepta el reto!' for competitive programming and computer science olympiads preparation